Best Route Assistant

 • Maps

-Check route cost in a load offer
+Check the route cost in a load offer

-1. Open the Search loads module.
+1. Open the Route tab.

-5. Click Recalculate route.
+3. Click Recalculate route.

-Check route cost in the Maps module
+Check the route cost in the Maps module

 1. Open the Maps module.

-4. Select the vehicle profile.
+2. Select the Vehicle profile.

-5. Click Recalculate route.
+3. Click Recalculate route.

-Plan the route and see alternative routes
+Plan a route and see alternative routes

 1. Enter the locations for the route you want to plan.